jacobjoaquin/csd/_doc_source/source/pysco_evolving_amen.rst

 * def with default value
 * used in order from left to right
 * or calling them by name
+* user input is for all 3 args is designed to accept ratios

 .. literalinclude:: ../../demo/pysco/evolving_amen_default_args.csd
     :language: python